IU-PR/Capstone_project/content/docs/CourseDescription/WeeklyTasks/Week_1.md

 4. What metrics will you use to measure the success of your project?
 5. How do you plan to iterate and pivot if necessary based on user feedback?

-**[Your answers to the lean startup questionnaire here]**

 ## **Leveraging AI, Open-Source, and Experts**

-Explain how your team plans to leverage the following resources for the development and success of your project:
+Again, this can be tentative, but explain how your team plans to leverage the following resources for the development and success of your project:

-- AI (Artificial Intelligence):
+- AI (Artificial Intelligence)
-- Open-Source:
+- Open-Source
-- Experts in relevant domains:
+- Experts in relevant domains

-**[Your answers on leveraging AI, open-source, and experts here]**

-## **Inviting Other Students**

-Are you open to inviting other students to join your project?
-If so, it's great to foster collaboration and expand your team.
-Feel free to discuss the project with your peers and encourage them to join if they are interested and motivated.

-When considering inviting other students, you can think about the roles you are looking for and any specific requirements.
-Be open to diverse skills and expertise that can contribute to the success of your project.
-Collaboration and teamwork can lead to innovative solutions and a richer learning experience.

-Remember, talking to other students and finding potential team members to join your project is not only allowed but also encouraged.
-Embrace the opportunity to collaborate and create a strong team that can achieve great results together.

-**[Your answer regarding drafting other students here]**

 ## **Defining the Vision for Your Project**